Interacting with Tesseracts¶

 $ tesseract run vectoradd apply '{"inputs": {"a": ..., "b": ...}}'

-Make sure that the Tesseract is running as a service (docker ps
+Make sure the Tesseract is running (docker ps), or launch it with tesseract serve vectoradd.

 $ curl http://<tesseract-address>:<port>/apply \ # Replace with actual address